-This course is a general calculus based course designed to meet the requirements of engineering students and scientists.
-Topics include, mechanics, wave motion and thermodynamics.
-(Meets for six hours - four hours lecture, two hours lab)
+This is a calculus based course and partially meets the requirements for engineering and science students.
+Topics include mechanical physics, oscillations, wave motion and thermodynamics.
+(Meets for six hours per week - four hours lecture, two hours lab).

 PHY 275 4 C/90 CH